 This covers all the topics of AP Calculus AB starting with applications of the derivative.
 In addition, this covers the calculus of polar, parametric, and vector forms, differential equations, slope fields, Euler’s Method, more advanced techniques of anti-differentiation, improper integrals, and power series.
 All students take the AP Calculus BC Exam.

 Science is at the core of every student project at Sora.
 From neuroscience to ballistics, students incorporate skills from the following buckets throughout their journey with us.
+Students complete 4 science subjects to graduate.
+Biology, Physical Science, and Chemistry or Earth Science are the required science subjects.

 This set of standards revolve around virtual laboratory-based experiments that emphasize an exploration of scientific inquiry, developing experiments, analyzing data, and writing effectively.
 Students engage actively in the process of scientific inquiry and discovery while simultaneously mastering the basics of biological chemistry, cell physiology, energetics, molecular biology, evolution, genetics, reproduction, and animal physiology.
 In addition to virtual labs and workshops, students are encourages to incorporate Biology skills into their project-work.